 (d) Must ensure that the trades are not Title I modifications;

-(e) Must require a minimum 7-day advance, written notification to the Department and the EPA of the trade that must be attached to the Department's and the source's copy of the permit.
+(e) Must require a minimum 7-day advance, written notification to DEQ and the EPA of the trade that must be attached to DEQ's and the source's copy of the permit.
 The written notification must state when the change will occur and must describe the changes in emissions that will result and how these increases and decreases in emissions will comply with the terms and conditions of the permit; and

 (f) Must meet all applicable requirements and requirements of this division.